 However, the high sucrose content in jaggery can cause a steep increase in your blood glucose, making it unsuitable for people with Diabetes.

-If your purpose of adding jaggery is to bring some sweetness in the dish, dessert or drink, then the same can be achieved by adding any non-nutritive sweetener which won’t have such a drastic impact on your blood sugar level.
+If your purpose of adding jaggery is to bring some sweetness to the dish, dessert, or drink, then the same can be achieved by adding any non-nutritive sweetener which won’t have such a drastic impact on your blood sugar level.

 What is the nutritional value of jaggery?

 |Energy||375 cal||Chloride||5.3 mg|

 |Magnesium||70–90 mg||Vitamin C||7.00 mg|

 |Potassium||20-90 mg||Vitamin D2||6.50 mg|

 |Iron||10-13 mg||Vitamin E||111.30 mg|

 |Zinc||0.2-0.4 mg||Protein||280 mg|